-- Supporting Students: For minimum funding guarantee for PhD students; Indigenous Graduate Student Entrance and International Doctoral Fellowships; the Work Study program; the International Impact Scholarship; graduate student space; the Black Resource Centre; and the introduction of a graduate student internship program. - Indigenous Reconciliation: For increased support for the development of the Bachelor of Nsyilxcn Language Fluency and the Bachelor of Nse?kepmxcín Language Fluency; funding for an Admissions Advisor for Indigenous applicants, an Indigenous Programs and Services Events, and Program Manager; support for the Summer Indigenous Art Initiative, Indigenous Engineering PhD Cohort Pilot, and Indigenous Research Mentorship; and support for the development of a Wildland Fire Ecology and Management Program (WFEM) in the Faculty of Science. - Equity, Diversity & Inclusion: For increased investment in the Beyond Tomorrow Scholars Program; nine strategic IBPOC hires through the Accelerate Phase of the President's Academic Excellence Initiative; and funding for a Student Recruiter Advisor to support IBPOC initiatives. - Academic Transformation and Research: Increased support for the Principal's Research Chairs program; continued investment in the Aspire Research Fund, the Eminence Program, the Research and Innovation Patent Fund, and the Research Infrastructure Fund to enable research excellence; continued investment in support of programming, including the implementation of the Master of Design, the Doctor of Education, and the Interdisciplinary Graduate Program; continued support for student research, including the summer multidisciplinary undergraduate research projects in Health, and the learning resource service conservations; as well as continued investment in space and capital planning to address the acute academic space needs of the campus. - Sustainment, Risk, Compliance Actions: For academic integrity initiatives.
+For increased support for the development of the Bachelor of Nsyilxcn Language Fluency and the Bachelor of Nte?kepmxcín Language Fluency; funding for an Admissions Advisor for Indigenous applicants, an Indigenous Programs and Services Events, and Program Manager; support for the Summer Indigenous Art Initiative, Indigenous Engineering PhD Cohort Pilot, and Indigenous Research Mentorship; and support for the development of a Wildland Fire Ecology and Management Program (WFEM) in the Faculty of Science.

+• Equity, Diversity & Inclusion

+For increased investment in the Beyond Tomorrow Scholars Program; nine strategic IBPOC hires through the Accelerate Phase of the President's Academic Excellence Initiative; and funding for a Student Recruiter Advisor to support IBPOC initiatives.

+Increased support for the Principal's Research Chairs program; continued investment in the Aspire Research Fund, the Eminence Program, the Research and Innovation Patent Fund, and the Research Infrastructure Fund to enable research excellence; continued investment in support of programming, including the implementation of the Master of Design, the Doctor of Education, and the Interdisciplinary Graduate Program; continued support for student research, including the summer multidisciplinary undergraduate research projects in Health, and the learning resource service conservations; as well as continued investment in space and capital planning to address the acute academic space needs of the campus.

+• Sustainment, Risk, Compliance Actions

+For academic integrity initiatives.